 - Some lenders simply don’t charge it because they make money in different ways

 - While others may allow you to waive it in exchange for a higher interest rate

-- Pay attention to both the interest rate and closing costs as well to determine if it’s a good deal
+- Pay attention to both the interest rate and closing costs to determine if it’s a good deal

 Brokers and banks may not even charge a loan origination fee directly to the borrower, depending on the terms of the deal.

 In the screenshot above, there isn’t a borrower-paid loan origination fee, only a loan underwriting fee.
 However, the broker is still paid $8,572.50 by the lender, as seen in the “paid by others” column.

 A true no cost loan doesn’t include a loan origination fee paid for by the borrower because it’s an out-of-pocket expense.

 While you may not pay the fee, your interest rate will likely be higher as a result, all else being equal.